 Notes: This table shows the number of building permits available for various size subdivisions for the years following Brookline Planning Board approval.
-Year One denotes the year in which the subdivision was approved by the Brookline Planning Board. \ If there is no house on the original pre-existing undeveloped buildable lot (parent parcel), then an additional building permit is available the first year.
+Year One denotes the year in which the subdivision was approved by the Brookline Planning Board.
+If there is no house on the original pre-existing undeveloped buildable lot (parent parcel), then an additional building permit is available the first year.
 The example provided for a subdivision of "Less than 10" lots is for a 9-lot subdivision.
-The other above examples provided are for the maximum size subdivision in each category (19, 29 and 39 lots,
+The other above examples provided are for the maximum size subdivision in each category (19, 29 and 39 lots, respectively) so as to illustrate the full build-out period for subdivisions in each size range.

-Commented [MD1]: The Building Inspector says IRC states the time frame permits will expire if there is no action - 180 days currently.
-Either we delete this or we can state that we will follow the IRC. respectively) so as to illustrate the full build-out period for subdivisions in each size range.
 A 55-lot subdivision is illustrated for the "40+" size category.
 If more than 55 lots are involved, either a maximum of five or the remaining number of permits, whichever is less, are available in subsequent years until the total number of permits available in the subdivision is issued.